sphincs-alpha/sphincs-alpha.github.io/README.md

 ### Performance

-We achieve up to 11% saving on signature size without sacrificing signing and verification time.
+We achieve up to 11% saving on signature size.
 We list below the experimental results on a desktop computer.
 (Time is measured by CPU cycles, size is measured by bytes.)

 - Fast version, with simple tweakable hash instantiated with SHA256, security level are 128, 196, and 256